Frequently Asked Questions

 The EBF strives to provide quality benefits to eligible EBF members and their dependents.
 If the EBF determines that an EBF member, or a dependent of an EBF member, receives a benefit for which he/she is not eligible, the EBF contacts the member and requests that the member reimburse the EBF for the amount of the improper benefit.
 If the member fails to provide the requested reimbursement, the EBF reserves the right to offset that amount which the member fails to reimburse against any other payment which the member would otherwise be entitled to receive from the EBF.

-Failure to notify the EBF of a legal separation or divorce may result in a collection against the member (or suspension of a member's benefits) if an ex-spouse improperly continues to use EBF benefits.
+Failure to notify the EBF of a legal separation or divorce may result in a collection against the member

-If you have recently separated or divorced, please sign into your Member Portal account and complete the "Remove Spouse" Form, and upload a copy of the separation agreement or divorce decree.
-Only send the first page stating that the decree is a separation or divorce and the last page that has the signatures.
+send the first page stating that the decree is a separation or divorce and the last page that has the

 A name change can occur for different reasons.

-If you have recently married and would like to update your name please create a Member Portal account and sign in to complete the "Submit Name Change" form and upload one of the forms of proof listed on that page.
+account and sign in to complete the "Submit Name Change" form and upload one of the forms of proof

-If you have recently married and would like to add your spouse if you have family coverage, please sign into the Member Portal and complete the “Add Spouse” form and upload a copy of your marriage certificate.
+If you have recently married and would like to add your spouse if you have family coverage, please sign

-If you have recently divorced, please sign into your Member Portal account and complete the "Remove Spouse" Form, and upload a copy of the divorce decree.
-Only send the first page stating that the decree is a divorce and the last page that has the signatures.
+Spouse" Form, and upload a copy of the divorce decree.
+Only send the first page stating that the decree

-If you have legally changed your name for any other reason, please complete the EBF Name Change Form and attach one of the forms of proof that are listed on the form.
+EBF Name Change Form and attach one of the forms of proof that are listed on the form.

 Yes.
 The EBF's dental plan has been reviewed by accredited ACA experts and has been determined to be fully compliant with health care reform provisions.
 The provisions that specifically relate to the EBF are the pediatric dental requirements affecting the claims of dependent children up to age 19.
 The EBF has taken all of the required steps to be compliant with the dental requirements that took effect for cases initiated after January 1, 2014.
 The CSEA EBF is fully compliant with the pediatric dental requirements of the ACA.

-Health Benefit Administrators who work for New York State can lookup members EBF ID Numbers and order supplies by visiting the Benefit Administrator Portal.
+Health Benefit Administrators who work for New York State can lookup members EBF ID Numbers and

-Health Benefit Administrators who work for Local Government organizations have a whole range of invoice management and benefit administration tools available.
-You would need to speak with your EBF Marketing Representative to request access.
+invoice management and benefit administration tools available.
+You would need to speak with your EBF

 The EBF calculates the fair market value of benefit payments made for domestic partners or anyone that is not a dependent as defined by the Internal Revenue Service.
 This is also known as imputed income.